mozilla-services/powerhose/docs/source/why.rst

 where the master put some job to be performed, workers can pick up.

-But here, we're talking about running specific CPU-Bound jobs as soon as possible, synchronously, with no persistency at all.
+But here, we're talking about running specific CPU-Bound jobs as fast as possible, synchronously, with no persistency at all.

 Our driving use case is Mozilla's Token Server - https://wiki.mozilla.org/Services/Sagrada/TokenServer